 Info/Order this book.
 Also available as a Kindle edition.

 About the Translator

 Popular in China, these "101 Tales of Chinese Wit" have been translated and enhanced by Walton Lee.
-Mr. Lee, born in Taipei, Taiwan, is a graduate of San Francisco State University and an enthusiast of classical Chinese literature.
-Visit his website at http://www.geocities.com/SiliconValley/6426/
+Walton C. Lee, born in Taipei, Taiwan (the democratic China) is very fond of Chinese history and literature.
+A naturalized American citizen, he is a graduate of San Francisco State University.
+His goal is to introduce sophisticated Chinese culture to Western readers.

 Feng, Mon-Lon (1574-1646 A.D.) was a low-level civil servant during the last years of the Ming dynasty (1368-1644 A.D.)
 A student of political intrigue, he compiled and edited many short stories.
 In 1626, selecting primarily from well-known historical events, he assembled a work of 28 volumes, with over 830 stories, in only two months.
 The stories in this book come from that collection.